jonbnewman/mobx-store-provider/docs/testing.md

 Below is the component we are testing.

 A typical HTML form with a text field and a submit button.
-In the test above we are able to test the full functionality of the form, including submission.
+In the tests above we are able to test the full functionality of the form, including submission.

 ```javascript
 // UserForm.jsx (The component we want to test)